Polydile/dile-confirm/README.md

 - **opened**: Bolean property used to change the confirm modal state, false is closed / true means open.
 - **cancelLabel**: The text to the cancel button.
 - **acceptLabel**: The text to the accept button.
+- **blocking**: Click on the background layer do not closes the confirm box.

 ## Methods